 However, those flight tickets can be one of the most expensive parts of your holiday.
 To find the best flight deals from any airline, using a site that lists the flights from multiple airlines, such as JustFly.
 It also helps if you can be flexible on dates.

 Next you’ll need to know which airlines accept pets on board.
-Some of the biggest discount airlines, such as Ryanair, don’t allow pets.
-Airlines display their pet policy on the website.
-To help you out, I’ve put together this list of the European budget airlines that allow pets in the cabin.
+Some of the biggest discount airlines, such as Ryanair, don’t allow pets, but others do.
+To help you out, I’ve put together this list of the European airlines that allow pets in the cabin, including many budget airlines.

 Be sure to check the availability for pets on the flight and book quickly before the deal disappears.
 Different airlines have different booking procedures for pets, but most often you need to call the customer service centre separately to make a booking.